European shares fall back as Crimea, China PMI weigh

 The FTSEurofirst 300 gained 1.8 percent last week, buoyed by assurances from Russia that it would not intervene in the affairs of any other regions in Ukraine.

-The FTSEurofirst 300 closed down 1 percent at 1,293.73 points, bringing it back from the top end of the 125-point range it has traded in for the last five sessions.
+The FTSEurofirst 300 was down 1.2 percent at 1,292.26 points at 1509 GMT, bringing it back from the top end of the 125-point range it has traded in for the last five sessions.

 "The equity market's long-term trend is still positive," Barclays France director Franklin Pichard said.
 "But in the short term, indexes could remain stuck in this consolidation zone and within tight ranges."